LuizGlomyer/homelab/docs/adguard-home.md

 # Adguard Home

 Upon the first login you have to add the lists to Adguard's filters.
 Other useful thing to do is adding custom DNS rules (/#dns_rewrites), the same domains configured in the [Caddyfile](../roles/caddy/templates/Caddyfile.j2).
+Beware: some browsers can't understand certain TLDs so they opt to make a search instead.
+So, if you need to go to a .lan page or something you need to type the url fully, including the HTTP protocol.

 ## Configuring clients